PlaceOS/docs/how-to/saml2-azure.md

 This is the URL that PlaceOS redirects users to, so they can login with your SAML2 ID provider.
 For Azure AD, the URL is: `https://login.microsoftonline.com/<TENANT-ID>/saml2`.
 The "Directory (tenant) ID" can is in the Overview tab of your Azure App Registration.
-Paste this into the IDP Target URL field of the SAML2 auth object you created in PlaceOS
+Paste this into the IDP Target URL field of the SAML2 authentication object you created in PlaceOS

 *[SSO]: Single Sign On